Aging and Population Health

 America is becoming more diverse, and incidence of dementia is increasing.
 Our researchers are in the unique position to study dementia in people of different backgrounds and explore why certain groups may be at higher risk.
 Our research shows that African Americans and Native Americans have increased rates of dementia compared to other groups.
 Current work is focusing on why these disparities exist and ways to mitigate them.

 Aging Successfully with Diabetes

-Those with type 2 diabetes have double the risk of dementia; our researchers are uncovering why.
+Individuals with type 2 diabetes have double the risk of dementia; our researchers are uncovering why.
 Our research has shown that appropriate glycemic control, avoiding low blood sugar episodes and microvascular complications are key to reducing risk of dementia and cognitive impairment.
-Researchers have created the "Diabetes-Specific Dementia Risk Score," an instrument to easily and quickly calculate 10-year dementia risk specifically for those with type 2 diabetes.
-This is a powerful tool that gives diabetes patients important information on how to reduce their own dementia risk.